 substring(body('Parse_JSON')?['camera']?['fileName'],lastIndexOf(body('Parse_JSON')?['camera']?['fileName'],'.'))

-This will then take everything after the dot "." in the FileName which will be your attachment extension.
-Allowing you to rename the attachment as part of the flow.
+This takes everything after the dot (.) in the file name, which gives you the attachment extension.
+You can then rename the attachment as part of the flow.

 substring(items('Apply_to_each').fileName,lastIndexOf(items('Apply_to_each').fileName,'.'))